devkit-labs/Notifier/README.md

 A lightweight, framework-agnostic browser notification utility with automatic permission handling, typed notification methods, de-duplication and smart fallbacks.

 ## Use Case

-- **To notify user about a time taking server/client only task, i.e Image Generation, Video Generation**
+-  **To notify the user about a time-consuming server or client-side task, such as image generation/editing or video generation/editing**
 -  **Long-running file uploads or downloads, where the user might leave the tab until completion**
-- **Background data processing, such as report generation or analytics exports**
-- **Remote API calls that may take several seconds or minutes to complete**
+-  **Polling operations that require several minutes to finish**
-- **Any workflow where the user starts a process and may switch tabs, and you want to notify them or bring their attention back when the task completes or fails**
+-  **Any workflow where the user starts a process and may switch tabs, and you want to notify them or bring back their attention when the task completes or fails**

 ## Features

 -  **Typed Notification Methods** - Pre-configured methods for success, error, info, warning, and general messages
 -  **Simple Configuration** - Configure once with `notifier.init()`, use everywhere with `notify.*`
--  **Automatic Permission Handling** - Requests notification permission automatically when initialized
+-  **Automatic Permission Handling** - Requests notification permission automatically when initialized, handles permission rejection by showing an alert with a configurable message
 -  **Framework Agnostic** - Works with any JavaScript framework or vanilla JS
 -  **Full Notification API Support** - Supports all native Notification API options
 -  **Deduplication** - By default only shows notifications when user is on other tabs, can be changed
 -  **Smart Tag Management** - Automatically generates unique tags to prevent notification collisions
 -  **Auto Favicon Detection** - Uses the page's favicon as notification icon when none provided
--  **Smart Fallbacks** - Shows alert with beep sound when notifications are blocked
+-  **Smart Fallbacks** - Shows alert with beep sound when notifications are blocked, with original notification message
 -  **TypeScript Support** - Fully typed with comprehensive interfaces
 -  **Lightweight** - Minimal dependencies and small bundle size
 -  **Browser Compatibility** - Works across all modern browsers